 - 1. INITIATION: A proposal to amend this Ordinance or the Official Zoning Map may be initiated by: - a.
 The Planning Board, by majority vote; - b.
 The Board of Selectpersons, through a request to the Planning Board; or - c.
 The Public, through a written petition signed by at least fifty (50) residents registered to vote in the Town of Hancock.
-When an amendment to this Ordinance is proposed by other than the municipal officers or Planning Board, a fee of one hundred dollars (\$100) shall accompany the proposal to cover the cost of review, hearings, and advertisements.
-This fee is non-refundable. - 2.
+When an amendment to this Ordinance is proposed by other than the municipal officers or Planning Board, a non-refundable fee as the same may be established from time to time by the Board of Selectpersons, after notice and hearing, shall accompany the proposal.
+In addition, the cost of advertising shall be paid by the proposer.
+(See Fee Schedule) - 2.
 PROCESS OF ADOPTION: The process to be followed in adopting an amendment to this Ordinance or the Official Zoning Map is as follows: - a.
 Proposed amendments must first be submitted to the Planning Board for their consideration; - b.
 The Planning Board, shall, within thirty (30) days of receiving proposed amendment, set a date to hold a public hearing on the proposed amendment; - c.
 Notice of the public hearing shall be given as required by State Law; - d.
 The Planning Board shall make its official report at a Board of Selectperson's meeting occurring within sixty (60) days after the public hearing; - e.
 Enactment of proposed amendment that does not have the support of the majority vote of the Planning Board shall require a two-thirds (2/3) vote of the voters voting at the Town Meeting; and - f.
 Enactment of a proposed amendment having the approval of the Planning Board shall require only a majority of the voters to enact that amendment.